 Below you will find various relationships to the concept of and potential approaches for heart yang deficiency.

-Heart Yang Deficiency is one of many possible underlying factors from a TCM perspective for health issues, such as angina, arrhythmia (palpitations), cardiomyopathy (dilated), congestive heart failure, coronary artery disease, edema, hypotension (low blood pressure), hypothyroidism, obesity (weight loss), palpitations among others, often involving layered combinations of issues.
+Heart Yang Deficiency is one of many possible underlying factors from a TCM perspective for health issues such as angina, arrhythmia (palpitations), cardiomyopathy (dilated), congestive heart failure, coronary artery disease, edema, hypotension (low blood pressure), hypothyroidism, obesity (weight loss), and/or palpitations.

 When developing an acupuncture protocol a practitioner is very often focusing on the causal diagnoses in Chinese Medicine terms, not on the condition itself.
 To guide you towards treatment potentials, heart yang deficiency is referenced in the following acupuncture protocol section: